ohmjs/ohm/doc/releases/ohm-js-17.0.md

 ### Namespace helpers removed

 The top-level `namespace` and `extendNamespace` functions have been removed.
-They were never required — it was always possible to use a plain old objects in any API that asked for a namespace.
-For example, the following code could be used in a previous version of Ohm:
+They were never required — it was always possible to use a plain old object in any API that asked for a namespace.

+For example, take the following code (which no longer works in v17+):

 ```js
 const ns = ohm.createNamespace();